If you are a foreigner looking to buy a condominium in Thailand, it is important to educate yourself on the types of ownership available.

 For example, accounts must be prepared every year and filed with the authorities.
-Tax returns must be submitted and paid.
-The accountant or lawyer will almost certainly be needed to prepare all the documentation will also need to be paid.
+Tax returns must also be submitted and taxes paid.
+In addition, an accountant or lawyer will almost certainly be needed to prepare all the documentation, and they do not work for free.

 The Problems With Selling a Leasehold Condominium Owned Through a Thai Company

-There is no disputing it.
-Selling a leasehold condominium is much harder than selling a freehold condominium.
+Selling a leasehold condominium is much more difficult than selling a freehold condominium.
 Very few people would dispute this.

-These beliefs, however, may stem from what they were told by self-serving real estate agents or from the improper legal advice they received when buying their leasehold condo unit in the first place.
+This belief may stem from what they were told by self-serving real estate agents, or from improper legal advice they received when buying their leasehold condo unit in the first place.

-Unfortunately, when you decide to sell your condo, you must either find a Thai buyer, or someone who wants to take over your Thai company.
-This means another foreigner willing to accept the company’s legal liability, including the possible use of illegal nominee shareholders.
+Unfortunately, when you decide to sell a leasehold condo, you must either find a Thai buyer, or someone who wants to take over your Thai company.
+This means another foreigner willing to accept the company’s liabilities.

 The Cost to Sell is Greater Too!

 We have always stressed that Thailand is an extremely conducive environment for investing in real estate.
-The government has always tried to attract new investment by keeping taxes low and this includes sales taxes.
+The government goes out of their way to attract new investment by keeping taxes low, and this includes sales taxes.

-Anyone owning a condominium in their own name for a period of over 5 years significantly reduces their tax upon sale.
-This usually equates to 0.5% of the price of the unit at the time of sale.
+Anyone owning a condominium in their own name for longer than 5 years significantly reduces their tax upon sale.

-By contrast, if a leasehold condo unit is owned though a Thai company is sold, the tax rate would be 3.3% of the sale price.
+By contrast, if a leasehold condo unit owned though a Thai company is sold, the tax rate would be 3.3% of the sale price.

 Why Would You “Choose” a Leasehold Over a Freehold Condo?

 It is understandable that people with plenty of money who want to live in a villa might choose to go the Thai Co.
 Ltd. route.
-Even if they are told to dissolve the illegal company and to sell their villa, they can afford to lose the money.
+Even if they are ultimately forced to dissolve an illegal company and sell their villa, they can afford to lose the money.